fashion glossary

 Macrame handbag

-Frequently used in home furniture is knotting. reemerged in the 1990s, mostly in the form of handbags, after becoming linked with apparel in the 1960s.
+Frequently used in home furniture is knotting.
+Reemerged in the 1990s, mainly in handbags, after becoming linked with apparel in the 1960s.

 Mini skirt